hanmpark/scholarship_logtime/README.md

 <h1 align="center"> scholarship_logtime</h1>

-Hi there !
+Hello there !

+Here's my first personal project which is a program that may be interesting to **GEN scholarship students**:
-I made a program that calculates the total logtime from the 27th to the 26th of the chosen month to the nearest second with and without the bonus logtime if there's any.
+It calculates how much longtime a person has done from the 27th to the 26th of the current month, counting bonus time from the previous month if there is any !
-You have to do 140 hours between those dates to complete the attendance requirements of the **GEN scholarship**.
-Therefore, the bonus logtime is the extra hours you did !
+The program also tells you how many days are left and how many hours per day you should do before the 26th.
+Else, it tells you the bonus hours that will apply for the next month.
+I don’t recommend showing this project to the Norminette tho…

-**Note that you can only cumulate up to _70 hours_ of bonus logtime and it's only applicable for the next month !**.
+**Note that you can only cumulate up to _70 hours_ of bonus logtime and it's only applicable for the next month !**

+**If the logs of the day are not displayed, you have to wait until midnight.**

 ## Installation